 Can you remove a strike from your record?

-This is also sometimes called “striking a prior strike.”
+Once a strike is on your record, it will stay there, but either a judge or DA can agree to strike a strike.
+If the judge does it, it is called a Romero Motion and requires extensive briefing by your three strikes lawyer.
 When making the determination on whether or not to strike a strike, the judge will consider the circumstances around the strike, the rest of your criminal record, your age at the time of the offense and more.
 Even if the judge ignores your prior strike though, it will still remain on your record and count against you if you are charged with any felony in the future.